dylan-lang/json/documentation/source/reference.rst

 Override this to print your own objects in JSON format.
-It can be implemented by converting objects to built-in Dylan types (tables, collections, etc) and calling *print* on those objects, or by writing json syntax directly to *stream*.
+It can be implemented by converting objects to built-in Dylan types (tables, collections, etc) and calling *print-json* on those objects, or by writing json syntax directly to *stream*.

 If `indent:` was passed to *print* then *stream* will be a pretty